bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 {% si_step Update Crazyflie and AIdeck firmware %}
 1. Open up the cfclient on your computer, and make sure that it is version 2022.05+ ('Help'->'About')
+1. Make sure that **only** the AI-deck is attached to the Crazyflie, with no other deck.
 1. Go to 'Connect'->'bootloader'
 1. Type the address of your crazyflie, press 'Scan' and select your crazyflie's URI.
 Make sure to choose 'radio://...' (not 'usb://').
 Now press 'Connect'
 1. In the 'Firmware Source' section, select 2022.05 from 'Available downloads'.
 Make sure to select the right platform (cf2 is for the crazyflie 2.x ).
 1. Press 'Program' and wait for the STM, NRF and ESP MCUs the have been reflashed.
 The crazyflie will restart a couple of times, and the flashing of the ESP ('bcAI:esp deck memory') takes about 3 minutes.
 1. Once the status states 'Idle' and the Crazyflie is disconnected, double check if the flashing has succeded.
 In the cfclient, connect to the crazyflie and check in the console tab if you see: `ESP32: I (910) SYS: Initialized`.
 Also LED1 should be flashing with 2 hz.

 {% img Flashing; wide; /images/tutorials/getting_started_with_aideck/cfclient_flash_esp.png %}

+> NOTE: If you don't see  `ESP32: I (910) SYS: Initialized`, try go through the steps again.

 {% endsi_step %}

-{% si_step Gap8 bootloader (for older AIdecks revisions) %}
+{% si_step Gap8 bootloader (for older AIdecks revisions A-C) %}

 If you do not already have a bootloader on the GAP8, which would be the case if your AIdeck 1.1 has an older revision(Rev A, B and C), you will need to flash the bootloader on the GAP8 seperately.
 This can only be done from a native linux computer or virtual machine (not WSL) and a jtag enabled programmer (Olimex ARM-USB-TINY-H JTAG or Jlink).

-*You only need to do this once and then you can enjoy the benefits of overair flashing.*
+> You only need to do this once and then you can enjoy the benefits of overair flashing.

 Clone, build and flash the bootloader with an Olimex ARM-USB-TINY-H JTAG or a Jlink using the following commands: